AIMeter: Measuring, Analyzing, and Visualizing Energy and Carbon Footprint of AI Workloads: Architecture and Design

 \subsection{Architecture Overview}

-Fig.~\ref{fig:architecture} shows the architecture of \textsf{WattsOnAI}, which is fundamentally divided into three layers: \begin{itemize} \item \textbf{Source Interface Layer:} This layer is primarily responsible for collecting power consumption, energy consumption, and hardware metric data using interfaces provided by the hardware (e.g., Intel RAPL, NVIDIA SMI, DCGM). \item \textbf{Data Processing and Persistence Layer:} This layer handles the raw data post-collection.
-Its responsibilities include transforming certain metrics into more intuitive formats and ensuring tight coupling between all metrics and their corresponding timestamps in the time series.
+Fig.~\ref{fig:architecture} shows the architecture of \textsf{AIMeter}, which is fundamentally divided into three layers: \begin{itemize} \item \textbf{Source Interface Layer:} This layer is primarily responsible for collecting power consumption, energy consumption, and hardware metric data using interfaces provided by the hardware (e.g., Intel RAPL, NVIDIA SMI, DCGM). \item \textbf{Data Processing and Persistence Layer:} This layer handles the raw data post-collection.
+Its responsibilities include transforming certain metrics into more intuitive formats and ensuring tight coupling between All Metrics and their corresponding timestamps in the time series.
 Once processed and time-aligned, the data is stored persistently (e.g., in files or a database) for later use in presentation and further analysis. \item \textbf{Demonstration Layer:} Upon completion of the AI task, this layer presents the processed results to the user.
-It supports multiple output formats. \end{itemize} Through this three-layer architecture, \textsf{WattsOnAI} systematically measures, analyses and visualizes energy consumption, power consumption, carbon emissions and other relevant hardware metrics throughout the execution of AI tasks.
+It supports multiple output formats. \end{itemize} Through this three-layer architecture, \textsf{AIMeter} systematically measures, analyzes and visualizes energy consumption, power consumption, carbon emissions and other relevant hardware metrics throughout the execution of AI tasks.

-In the following sections, we describe the design and implementation of \textsf{WattsOnAI} at different levels of granularity. }
+In the following sections, we describe the design and implementation of \textsf{AIMeter} at different levels of granularity. }

-Fig.~\ref{fig:architecture} shows the architecture of \textsf{WattsOnAI}, which is fundamentally divided into i) source interface layer, ii) data processing and persistance layer, and iii) demonstration layer.
-Through this three-layer architecture, \textsf{WattsOnAI} systematically measures, analyses and visualizes energy consumption, power consumption, carbon emissions and other relevant hardware metrics throughout the execution of AI tasks.
+Fig.~\ref{fig:architecture} shows the architecture of \textsf{AIMeter}, which is fundamentally divided into i) source interface layer, ii) data processing and persistence layer, and iii) demonstration layer.
+Through this three-layer architecture, \textsf{AIMeter} systematically measures, analyzes and visualizes energy consumption, power consumption, carbon emissions and other relevant hardware metrics throughout the execution of AI tasks.